Best Big Android Phones Android Central 2020

 The Huawei P30 Pro is a camera that also happens to be a phone, and its additional features make it a solid choice free of restrictions.

 The camera UI is the same as other Pixel phones, including the Pixel 4 and 4 XL, keeping things in sync, so you have a short learning curve if you decide to move up to a better Google device at some point.
-While the Pixel 3a XL is very much a clone of its former flagship counterpart, it isn't quite as good as an overall performer.
-This is definitely a phone you pick up because you want stock Android and a camera you can trust.
+You do get a very respectable 6GB of RAM and 128GB of storage, plus a headphone jack and very nice screen.
+It won't match the overall performance of a flagship, but is no slouch under its current configuration.
+This is the phone to get if you put a lot of stock in stock Android and want a camera you can trust.

 - Best camera for the price